This post was originally published on July 31, 2019, and updated most recently on April 15, 2021.

 1. The current analysis

 Before you start a project, it’s a good idea to assess your existing processes or products.
-Start by creating a SWOT diagram to identify the strengths and weaknesses of your current system and document your findings.
+You can start this by creating a SWOT diagram to identify the strengths and weaknesses of your current system and document your findings.
 You may discover there’s nothing fundamentally wrong with the current situation.
 But if you find issues that require modifications, then you can make those changes prior to kick-off.

 2. The project scope